stanete/stanete.github.io/_posts/2020-11-15-compound-returns-engineering-excellence.md

 ## What could possibly go wrong?

-Everythin.
+Everything.
 One of the most famous quotes in business is:

 > If you can't measure it, you can't improve it.